postlang/posthog-llm/caprover/README.md

 * Web server running Django amd API for users and Frontend - running under the web service
 * Plugin server to handle event ingestion and apps/plugins (GeoIP for instance)
 * Celery Worker: for background tasks

+# CD

+The `cd-deploy.yml` file provides a straightforward example of a continuous deployment setup.
+This configuration automatically updates three services:

+    Web
+    Plugin Server
+    Worker

+The process involves building the PostHog-LLM Docker image and pushing it to DockerHub.
+Each service is then deployed to its respective CapRover app.
+The command executed for each service is defined by the `APP_COMMAND` environment variable, which is set in the Apps Config tab of the CapRover dashboard.

+To use this workflow, the user must:

+* Specify the CapRover server URL in the format http://captain.your-domain.com.
+* Store the app names and their corresponding tokens as secrets.
+Check Deployment tab in your CapRover apps.
+* Provide Docker credentials for logging into the container registry (username and token).